 A Final Note

 One of the biggest challenges of forcing ESB into an existing environment is that ESB functions optimally on an OSA based architecture, but it isn’t a prerequisite for it.
 Due to the fact that most ESBs also provide integration tools, they can encourage architects to cut corners, and instead of taking the time to tear down application silos and rebuild them according to SOA guidelines, they just use the ESB to patch-up these silos and continue to operate them indefinitely.
-Obviously, this can becomes an attractive proposition when a project is late and under pressure to integrate fast.
+Obviously, this can become an attractive proposition when a project is late and under pressure to integrate fast.